-There's a lot of ground for a potential Captain Marvel 2 to cover, either exploring Carol's life after her solo movie helping the Skrulls, her continued fight against Yon-Rogg and the Kree, or even the aftermath of Thanos in Avengers: Endgame.
+There's a lot of ground for a potential Captain Marvel 2 to cover, either exploring Carol's life after her solo movie helping the Skrulls, her continued fight against Yon-Rogg and the Kree, or even the aftermath of Thanos' defeat in Avengers: Endgame.
 Here's everything we know so far about the sequel.

-Captain Marvel 2 Isn't Confirmed (Yet)
+Captain Marvel 2 Is Officially Confirmed by Marvel

 Captain Marvel 2 Has No Trailer Yet (Obviously)

-It would be very impressive if there was a trailer for Captain Marvel 2 immediately after the release of the first movie, but unfortunately that's not the case.
+It would be very impressive if there was a trailer for Captain Marvel 2 before the film started production, but unfortunately that's not the case.
 We'll update this page when a trailer does become available.

 Will Captain Marvel 2 Be Set Before Or After Endgame?

 While Captain Marvel's 1990s setting was mainly for the purposes of telling Carol's origin story and retconning her into the MCU, that doesn't necessarily mean that a sequel would be set after the events of Avengers: Endgame.
 The end of the movie sees Carol jetting off on a brand new mission that will take her on an adventure through space, and it would be a shame if we never got to see what happened on that mission.
 Captain Marvel 2 may take a similar approach to Wonder Woman 1984, which is also a prequel to the main events of its cinematic universe, and tells a story that's still set in the past, but with a more recent time setting than the first movie.